BurritoSlayer90/Forecast-Challenge-1-Code-ECON-8710/README.md

 # Forecast-Challenge-1-Code-ECON-8710
-My professor issued a challenge to see who take a data set and use it to predict the next year most accurately.
+My professor issued a challenge to see who could predict a company's annual sales  most accuractely, given limited sales data.
 My entry predicted the data most closely by MSE, winning the competition.
 This is the Python code I used to help come up with my answer.

 The repository contains the data set issued by my professor, the python code I used, a writeup of my method, and plots of my results.